wildfly-extras/wildfly-camel-examples/camel-mail/README.md

 camel-mail example
 ------------------

-This example demonstrates using the camel-mail component with WildFly Camel to send and receive email.
+This example demonstrates using the camel-mail component with Red Hat Fuse on EAP to send and receive email.

 The example uses [Greenmail](http://www.icegreen.com/greenmail/) to configure a local mail server on your machine.
 This eliminates the need to use external mail services.